ibid-11962/jkrowling-official-website/README.md

 ## License

-The original website was made by Lightmaker and Copyrighted to JK Rowling.
+The original website was made by Lightmaker and copyrighted to JK Rowling.

-The changes that needed to made to get this running and the new code that had to be written can be used as you'd see fit.
+The changes that needed to be made to get this running and the new code that had to be written can be used as you see fit.